-Overall, in the absence of any evidence to ascertain that the visual impacts of the development would otherwise be acceptable, the proposal is considered to be contrary to policy S14, specifically criteria i, as well as policies S53 and S62 of the Central Lincolnshire Local Plan.
-It is also considered to be contrary to Policies 2 and 3 of the CNP.
+Overall, in the absence of substantial evidence to ascertain that the visual impacts of the development would otherwise be acceptable, it is considered likely that the development would be likely to have an adverse visual impact, in a prominent position and in the context of its AONB setting.

+The proposal is considered to be contrary to policy S14, specifically criteria i, as well as policies S53 and S62 of the Central Lincolnshire Local Plan.
+It is also considered to be contrary to Policy 3 of the CNP, which requires new developments to conserve and enhance rural nature.

-Having regard to the statutory duty placed upon the Local Authority (S85(1) of the Countryside Act 2000), in considering whether to grant planning permission, having had regard to the purpose of conserving and enhancing the natural beauty of the area of outstanding natural beauty, it is considered that the proposed development would be contrary to this aim.
+Having regard to the statutory duty placed upon the Local Authority (S85(1) of the Countryside Act 2000), in considering whether to grant planning permission, having had regard to the purpose of conserving and enhancing the natural beauty of the area of outstanding natural beauty, it is considered that granting permission would be detrimental to this purpose.